easy-system/es-cache/docs/Usage.md

 The method `withNamespace('Foo')` will return a new instance of the adapter with the `Foo` namespace.

-An instance of the adapter with the same namespace will be the same anywhere in the code.
+If the package is used as component of System, an instance of the adapter with the same namespace will be the same anywhere in the code.

 ## Cleaning namespace
 To remove all variables from the namespace: